UUIDs and passwords

 about your U number, go to the Registrar’s page about U numbers.

-added another possibility for confusion.
-For computer systems on our campus your user
+Recent changes added another possibility for confusion.
+For computer systems on our

-called simply Live ID), is UUID@memphis.edu.
+Microsoft Office 365, your user name is UUID@memphis.edu.
 Why not simply your UUID?
-Live@edu hosts

-many universities and it must know your institution as well as your UUID at that institution
+Office 365 hosts many enterprises and it must know your institution as well as your UUID at that institution

 in order to identify you unambiguously.